Howoo-jang/resynthesizer/README.md

 ```
-../OpenROAD/build/src/openroad -python main.py --d <The name of the benchmark>
+../OpenROAD/build/src/openroad -python main.py -d <The name of the benchmark>
 ```